morepath/morepath/doc/compared.rst

 Some micro-frameworks like Flask and Bottle and web.py have template languages built-in, some, like CherryPy and the Werkzeug toolkit, don't.
-Pyramid doesn't have built-in support either, but has standard plugins for the Chameleon and Mako template languages.
+Pyramid doesn't have built-in support either, but has standard plugins for the Chameleon and Jinja2 template languages.

 Morepath allows you to plug in server templates.
 You can plug in Jinja2_ through `more.jinja2`_ and plug in Chameleon_ through